Zaneham/Wu/README.md

 ## AI Usage

-This project uses Claude (Anthropic) to assist with summarizing test results across 700+ test cases.
-All code, forensic methodology, and documentation are human-authored.
+This project uses Claude (Anthropic) to assist with summarising test results across 700+ test cases.
+All code, forensic methodology, and documentation are human-authored by me.

 ## License